Maintaining Aid Eligibility

 What tools does COCC have to help students keep on track?

-GradTracks is a tool to help you track their progress.
-GradTracks helps you see how completed courses are applied towards their degree/certificate and what requirements and courses are needed to graduate.
+GradTracks is a tool to help you track your progress.
+GradTracks helps you see how completed courses are applied towards your degree/certificate and what requirements and courses are needed to graduate.

 How does dropping or auditing classes affect aid eligibility?